Lucsantosg/CloudLogAnalysis/compliance.md

 * Logs that are stored in Log Collection are deleted after a number of days when you configure a retention policy, or when you delete them manually.

     You can configure a log retention policy to define the number of days that you want to keep logs in Log Collection.
-For more information, see [Viewing and configuring the log retention policy by using the {{site.data.keyword.Bluemix_notm}} plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs?topic=cloudloganalysis-configuring_retention_policy#configuring_retention_policy).
+For more information, see [Viewing and configuring the log retention policy by using the {{site.data.keyword.cloud_notm}} plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs?topic=cloudloganalysis-configuring_retention_policy#configuring_retention_policy).

-    You can use the [Log Collection API](https://console.bluemix.net/apidocs/948-ibm-cloud-log-collection-api?&language=node&env_id=ibm%3Ayp%3Aus-south#introduction){: new_window} or the [Log Collection CLI](/docs/services/CloudLogAnalysis/reference?topic=cloudloganalysis-log_analysis_cli#log_analysis_cli){: new_window} to delete logs manually from Log Collection.
+    You can use the [Log Collection API](https://cloud.ibm.com/apidocs/log-analysis-api){: new_window} or the [Log Collection CLI](/docs/services/CloudLogAnalysis/reference?topic=cloudloganalysis-log_analysis_cli#log_analysis_cli){: new_window} to delete logs manually from Log Collection.

     You can use the CLI to delete logs manually from Log Collection.
-For more information, see [ibmcloud logging log-delete by using the {{site.data.keyword.Bluemix_notm}} plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs?topic=cloudloganalysis-deleting_logs#deleting_logs).
+For more information, see [ibmcloud logging log-delete by using the {{site.data.keyword.cloud_notm}} plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs?topic=cloudloganalysis-deleting_logs#deleting_logs).

 If you change from a paid plan to the standard or lite plan, logs in Log Collection will be deleted in about one day.